ISLAR : Indian Sign Language Recognition (Phase 0)

 In India, however, the case is very different.
 The crux of the problem is the fact that Indian Sign Language is different within different regions in India with multiple signs having the same meaning.
-Through DeepSign, I have tried to come up with my implementation for building an Indian Sign Language Recognition Application.
+Through ISLAR, I have tried to come up with my implementation for building an Indian Sign Language Recognition Application.

-One of the first projects that I did was building and integrating a smart band with a women safety application, Native Application for Rescue, India (नारी – Woman) along with my colleagues Sarthak Tyagi and Abhinandan Mishra.
+One of the first projects that I did was building and integrating a smart band with a women's safety application, Native Application for Rescue, India (नारी – Woman) along with my colleagues Sarthak Tyagi and Abhinandan Mishra.
 During the making of this project, I realized helping people and working on a social cause makes the entire effort worthwhile.
 Furthermore, while I was working on machine learning projects, I came across this story which gave my life a new perspective.
 This is Tania's story and how her voice helped others in finding theirs.

 In a country like India, we have a blend of different cultures coming together and living in harmony.
 In such a diverse country, different regions have entirely different languages and scripts.
 Moreover, Sign Language in India has never been unified or standardized simply because the task is very cumbersome.
-In Maharashtra, a state located in western India, 2 cities - Mumbai and Pune which are 80 km apart have different Sign Language.
+In Maharashtra, a state located in western India, 2 cities - Mumbai and Pune which are 80 km apart have different Sign Languages.
 The solution proposed must be generic as well as adaptive for Indian conditions specifically running accurately and efficiently on low resources.
 These points make this task extremely difficult and almost unsolvable.

-However, the advent of machine learning and efficient computing has enabled researchers all over the world to provide utilitarian solutions for previous unsolvable problems.
-While going through similar implementations by my fellow researchers I found out that, in most of those implementations, the subject was using an external hardware for conveying sign.
+However, the advent of machine learning and efficient computing has enabled researchers all over the world to provide utilitarian solutions for previously unsolvable problems.
+While going through similar implementations by my fellow researchers I found out that, in most of those implementations, the subject was using external hardware for conveying signs.
 This ranged from an external glove to having depth-sensor cameras.
 However, I wanted to keep my implementation unique and independent of these external hardwares.
 Through this project, I am presenting my findings on a recognition system for Indian Sign Language along with a proposal for standardizing Sign Language across India.

 To be very frank, I was under the notion that this project would be done pretty quickly (since I previously worked on American Sign Language through Kaggle).
 I was also under the impression that the resources would be freely available on the internet.
-However, that was nit true at all.
+However, that was not true at all.
 The resources were inconsistent along with no proper guidelines to follow.
 At this point, I approached an NGO called as Center for Research and Development for Deaf and Mute, Pune.
 At the center, I met the head faculty Mrs. Ashwini who oversaw all the kids.
 During my conversation with her, I learnt a couple of key points.

 Indian Sign Language is not standardized.